ccaroon/aws-fedcred/README.rst

     # <account_name> from ``[account_map]``
     $ fedcred <account_name>

-    # Manually choose role from list and write to a profile name 'voodoo_ranger'
+    # Manually choose role from list and write to a profile named 'voodoo_ranger'
     $ fedcred --profile voodoo_ranger

-    # Attempt to log in to "The Collective" account and write to a profile name "locutus"
+    # Attempt to log in to "The Collective" account and write to a profile named "locutus"
     $ fedcred "The Collective" -p locutus